-- 22.1 Effective pest management should not rely entirely on the application of pesticides but rather a variety of techniques and devices.
+22.1 Effective pest management should not rely entirely on the application of pesticides but rather a variety of techniques and devices.
 Some of these include sealing of cracks and crevices during renovations, improvement of surface water drainage off campuses, improved sanitation, and the removal of food and food products from the classrooms.
-Alternative methods of pest removal such as glue boards will be used when and where it is feasible. - 22.2 Chemical pesticides will be applied according to need, not according to schedule.
-The determination to use pesticides will be based upon inspections and monitoring.
+Alternative methods of pest removal such as glue boards will be used when and where it is feasible.